MauFrontier/gumroad-email-marketing-prototype/README.md

 ### ℹ️ Notes

-* The AI does take the product list into consideration, so make changes to it and see how it affects the results!
+* The AI does monitor the product list, so make changes to it and see how it affects the results!
 * The recipient count is totally fake, I just wanted some type of visual feedback there.
 It does react to increased or decreased filtering, but it doesn't follow real logic.
 * I didn't implement filtering options centered around affiliates or followers to reduce the scope.
 I am applying for a job that might not be there soon, after all! 😅